Does Cat Pee Have Ammonia: 9 Reasons Why Your Cat’s Urine Smells Bad and How to Deal With It

 Absorb Any Wet Urine

 It’s always important to take preventative measures regarding cat urine.
-One way of doing this is by scrubbing any wet areas with a vinegar solution.
+One way of doing this is by scrubbing wet areas with vinegar.
 Let the mixture sit for at least 30 minutes before rinsing off with water.
 Remove wet clothes or surfaces that may have absorbed urine, and vacuum the debris afterward!

 Use an Enzyme Cleaner

-Sometimes, the urine smell can be pretty intense, especially in living spaces.
+Sometimes, the urine smell can be intense, especially in living spaces.
 One way to combat this is by using an enzyme cleaner.
 This will help remove the ammonia smell from the area and break down the protein and nitrogen in urine.
-Make sure to read product labels carefully before using them, as some cleaners may contain harsh chemicals that could damage your furniture or carpeting.
+Ensure to read product labels carefully before using them, as some cleaners may contain harsh chemicals that could damage your furniture or carpeting.

 Cover the Area That Is Being Treated